jamifyjs/redis-streams/README.md

 Extends the redis client [ioredis](https://github.com/luin/ioredis) with streaming functions.
 This library allows to read and write data into redis via node streams.
-The implementation is inspired by redis-rstream and redis-wstream by [@jeffbski](https://github.com/jeffbski) and has been simplified and made type safe with TypeScript.
+The implementation is inspired by redis-rstream and redis-wstream by [@jeffbski](https://github.com/jeffbski) and has been simplified, made type safe with TypeScript and includes additional features.
 This library can be conveniently used with async/await promise syntax.

 The write stream has ben enhanced to include automatic generation of cryptographic hashes such as _sha1_ and others.
 Furthermore the redis key can be automatically set to the self-generated hash to allow for integrity checks and easy lookups.

-If the maxBytes option is set on the write stream, an exception is thown if the stream exceeds that upper limit.
-You can also set the TTL option, in order to automatically remove the data from the cache once the TTL is expired.
+If the maxBytes option is set on the write stream, an exception is thrown if the stream exceeds that upper limit.
+You can also set the TTL option, in order to automatically remove the data from the cache once the key is expired.

 The main benefit of streaming is more efficient memory usage and safe-guards against buffer overflows.
 Performance gains vary based on your hardware and depend on both data and chunk sizes.
 The default chunk size has been set to 1 MB and can be changed through the options.
-Performance gains in my tests were ~ 20% for writing into the redis cache and insignificant during reading from redis.
+Performance gains in my tests were approximately 20% for writing into the redis cache and insignificant during reading from the cache.

 ## Installation